• Skip to primary navigation

 Fermentation Time For Sauerkraut

-The longer a batch of sauerkraut ferments, the more tangy and sour the flavor will be.
+The longer a batch of sauerkraut ferments, the more tangy and sour the flavor.
 We recommend fermenting sauerkraut for at least ten days to reach the tasty tart flavor and at least sixty days for the full probiotic health benefits.

 Tip: After seven days, begin tasting the sauerkraut.
 Use a clean fork to remove some sauerkraut from the jar or crock.
 Once the flavor and crunch factor reaches the desired level, halt the process by moving the jars to the refrigerator.

-However, if you want a deeper, more tangy sour flavor, let the sauerkraut continue to ferment for around twenty days.
+However, if you want a deeper, tangy sour flavor, let the sauerkraut ferment for around twenty days.
 Taste test it once a week till it reaches your desired flavor.

 How Long to Ferment Sauerkraut for Probiotics?

-Fermenting sauerkraut for a full sixty days gives it time to go through all the stages of fermentation and produce the friendly bacteria or ‘probiotic’ bacteria.
+Fermenting sauerkraut for a full sixty days gives it time to go through all the stages of fermentation and produce friendly or ‘probiotic’ bacteria.

-This time frame is very fluid because it depends on several factors, the temperature, amount of salt in the brine, and the ability to keep the sauerkraut below the brine, or in an anaerobic environment.
+This time frame is very fluid because it depends on several factors, the temperature, the amount of salt in the brine, and the ability to keep the sauerkraut below the brine or in an anaerobic environment.

 Ultimately, waiting for the full 60 days is not required.
 You can always put the sauerkraut in the refrigerator when it has reached the consistency you like.